Costa del sol holiday guide

 Màlaga celebrates Picasso, from the artist’s Casa Natal (birth home) to the outstanding Museo Picasso Málaga.
 Dig deeper into the city’s past at the 11th-century Alcazaba(Moorish fortress) and Roman Theatre.
 The coast is at its ritziest in Marbella and Puerto Banús, where the tanned and bejeweled hob-nob and shop.
 Golf is king in luxurious Sotogrande, and families can leave behind the beach for marine-life parks, the Fuengirola Zoo, and amusement parks.

 Beaches in Costa Del Sol

 West of Málaga, the coast stretches for eighty five kilometres along a continuous string of beach resorts.
 Yet almost all the towns along the coast maintain cascos históricos (old quarters) with narrow streets and Andalusian character.
 Torremolinos sparked Spain’s coastal development in the 1950s, and one look at its wide beaches makes it clear why.
 At the western end, edging towards Gibraltar, Estepona is framed by seven watchtowers used to look out for North African pirates in the 18th century.

 Nightlife and Entertainment in Costa del Sol

 Sometimes the simplest diversions are best: join the paseo—the time-honored evening and weekend stroll along Málaga’s Paseo del Parque or Marbella’s Avenida del Mar, which is lined with sculptures by Salvador Dalí.
-Animated taverns are chock-a-block in Marbella’s Old Quarter, and Puerto Banús buzzes with luxury yachts, open-air lounges, and discos for partying ‘til dawn.
+Animated tavernas are bustling in Marbella’s Old Quarter, and Puerto Banús buzzes with luxury yachts, open-air lounges, and discos for partying ‘til dawn.
 Catch a polo match in Sotogrande or, for traditional Spanish arts, join locals at flamenco clubs.